 Photo by Samuel Alejandro Lazo Garcia

-Peter has received his significant musical training from Charles Curtis, Vernon Regehr, Ron Leonard, Ashley Walters, and Mario Ramirez.
-He has also received guidance from many other notable artists, including Lynn Harrell, Felix Fan, Mark Fewer, Adrian Brendel, the Gryphon Trio, and the Dover String Quartet.
+Peter has received his significant musical training from Charles Curtis, Vernon Regehr, Ronald Leonard, Ashley Walters, and Mario Ramirez.
+He has also received guidance from many other notable artists including Lynn Harrell, Felix Fan, Mark Fewer, Adrian Brendel, the Gryphon Trio, and the Dover String Quartet.
 He holds a MMus from Memorial University of Newfoundland, and a BA from University of California, San Diego.
-He is currently a DMA Candidate in Contemporary Music Performance at UC San Diego, and serves as faculty for Grossmont College
+He is currently a DMA Candidate in Contemporary Music Performance at UC San Diego, and serves as adjunct faculty for Grossmont College